gbmhunter/blog/content/electronics/components/piezoelectric-speakers/_index.md

 ## The Piezo Schematic Symbol

-The schematic symbol for a piezo is shown below.
-Some piezos have internal oscillating circuity already built into them, and only require a DC voltage to run (typically 9-12V).
-These are called internal drive piezo's (or buzzers), while the ones without circuitry are called external drive piezos (or just piezos).
-Externally driven piezo's are not polarized, while internally driven ones usually are.
+The schematic symbol for a 2-pin piezoelectric speaker is shown below.
+Some piezoelectric speakers have internal oscillating circuity already built into them, and only require a DC voltage to run (typically 9-12V).
+These are called internal drive piezos (or buzzers), while the ones without circuitry are called external drive piezos (or just piezos).
+Externally driven piezos are not polarized, while internally driven ones usually are.
 Some have a third leg, which is called the feedback pin, and can be used as an input to the driving circuitry to drive the piezo at it's resonant frequency.

-{{% figure src="piezo-schematic-symbol.jpg" caption="The schematic symbol for a piezo speaker."  width="320px" %}}
+{{% figure src="piezoelectric-speaker-schematic-symbol.png" caption="The schematic symbol for a 2-pin piezoelectric speaker."  width="400px" %}}

 ## A Piezo's Frequency Response